langbot-app/langbot-wiki/docs/en/deploy/platforms/wxoa.md

 Record the `Developer ID (AppID)`, `Developer Password (AppSecret)`, and add the server where LangBot is deployed to the `IP Whitelist`.

-### Set Up Reverse Proxy
+### Set Up Reverse Proxy for LangBot

-Since WeChat Official Accounts only support http (port 80) and https (port 443), this article assumes that port 80 is already occupied and uses port 443 to reverse proxy to LangBot.
+Since WeChat Official Accounts only support http (port 80) and https (port 443), please follow the documentation [Configure HTTP Reverse Proxy and SSL](/en/workshop/production/proxy-and-ssl) for configuration.

-The specific reverse proxy configuration tutorial is the same as the [QQ Official Bot Reverse Proxy Configuration](/en/deploy/platforms/qq/official_webhook.md#caddy-operation-process), except that `reverse_proxy 127.0.0.1:2284` is changed to `reverse_proxy 127.0.0.1:2287`.

 ### Save Callback Address